-Modern trick or treating is a custom borrowed from guising, which children still do in some parts of Scotland.
-Guising involves dressing in costume and singing a rhyme, doing a card trick, or telling a story in exchange for a sweet.
-The Scottish and Irish brought the custom to America in the 19th century.
+While some identify precursors to trick-or-treating in ancient Celtic customs, modern trick-or-treating is a thought to be custom borrowed from guising or mumming in England, Scotland, and Ireland.
+These involve dressing in costume and singing a rhyme, doing a card trick, or telling a story in exchange for a sweet.

 WATCH: How This Horror Movie Term Became A Real Life Metaphor

 If Halloween is your favorite holiday, we’re sure you already know what the –een in Halloween means … muahaha.